residenttrickster/react-todo-mock-cc/README.md

 1. Run `json-server --watch db.json`
 2. Visit `http://localhost:3000/todos` to confirm the list of todos.

+If the command, `json-server` is not recognized, you might have to run `npm install -g json-server`

 Let's run the app with `npm run start` or `npm start`.
 You will be asked if to use localhost:3001, consent to that.

 ## Background